awsdocs/amazon-opensearch-service-developer-guide/doc_source/vpc.md

 In addition to this connectivity requirement, VPCs let you manage access to the domain through [security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html)\.
 For many use cases, this combination of security features is sufficient, and you might feel comfortable applying an open access policy to the domain\.

 Operating with an open access policy does *not* mean that anyone on the internet can access the OpenSearch Service domain\.
-Rather, it means that if a request reaches the OpenSearch Service domain and the associated security groups permit it, the domain accepts the request without further security checks\.

-For an additional layer of security, we recommend using fine\-grained access control or an access policy that specifies IAM users or roles\.
+Rather, it means that if a request reaches the OpenSearch Service domain and the associated security groups permit it, the domain accepts the request\.
+The only exception is if you're using fine\-grained access control or an access policy that specifies IAM users or roles\.
 In these situations, for the domain to accept a request, the security groups must permit it *and* it must be signed with valid credentials\.

 **Note**
 Because security groups already enforce IP\-based access policies, you can't apply IP\-based access policies to OpenSearch Service domains that reside within a VPC\.
 If you use public access, IP\-based policies are still available\.